 [Photograph: Squire Fox]

-Ultra-decadent, ultra-sweet, ultra-delightful Huguenot Torte The Lee Bros.
+Huguenot Torte from The Lee Bros.
 Charleston Kitchen tastes like a giant, sticky apple blondie.
+An ultra-decadent, ultra-sweet, ultra-simple dessert that bakes up with a soft center and crunchy crust.
 Easy to make, even easier to eat.